actonlang/www.acton-lang.org/content/install/index.md

 # Mac OS X using Homebrew

-Acton is available as a Homebrew tap, which can be installed with:
+Acton is available as a Homebrew tap for x86_64 CPUs.
+Apple M1 silicon is not currently supported.

 ```sh
 brew install actonlang/acton/acton
 ```